DevWithPranav/readme-viewer/intern_management.md

 Base path: `/api/v1/dashboard/manage-interns/tasks/`

-Admins create, update, and delete tasks that are assigned to interns.
+Admins create, update, verify and delete tasks that are assigned to interns.

 ---